tleeanderson/ra_map_reduce/README.md

 # Implementation of RA operators via Map and Reduce Functions

-Shows off the implementation of the RA operators via map and reduce functions which can be submitted to a simulated MapReduce system.
+Shows off the implementation of the RA operators via map and reduce functions which are submitted to a simulated MapReduce system.

 ## Build

 From the project root, execute:
-     $ lein uberjar
+     `lein uberjar`

 ## Usage

 From the project root, execute:
-    $ java -jar target/uberjar/ra_map_reduce-0.1.0-standalone.jar
+    `java -jar target/uberjar/ra_map_reduce-0.1.0-SNAPSHOT-standalone.jar`

 ## Options